 Receive your FREE Quote Today

-The cost for an injunction court bond varies depending on the bond amount, the relatively facts surrounding the case, and the financial strength of the person or entity obtaining the bond.
-The bond amount is set by the court and which court system is requiring the bond.
+The cost for an injunction court bond varies depending on the bond amount, the relative facts surrounding the case and the financial strength of the person or entity obtaining the bond.
+The surety bond amount is set by the court and the court system that is requiring the bond.
 After a review of the bond underwriting information, the bond rate and the bond premium can be determined.
-Typically, a plaintiff will pay between 1%-3% of the injunction bond amount.
-So, the bond cost for a $100,000 injunction bond would range from $1,000 - $3,000.
+Typically, a plaintiff will pay between one and five percent of the injunction bond amount.

-An Injunction Surety Bond is required of the plaintiff by the courts when they are seeking a court order for a temporary injunction and then permanent injunction.
+An injunction surety bond is required of the plaintiff by the courts when a plaintiff is seeking a court order for a temporary injunction and then a permanent injunction.
 This injunction bond is in place to prohibit the defendant from engaging or carrying out a specific act.
 Before an injunction can be granted, the court requires the plaintiff to post an injunction bond so there is a guarantee that the plaintiff will pay court fees, costs, and damages sustained by the defendant.

-Simply fill out our court bond application and provide the court documents to us.
-Our surety experts at The ProSure Group will provide a very quick turnaround on this important and typically urgent bond need.
-With over 24 years of expertise in the field of surety bonds, we will be sure to provide you with the best service and most competitive pricing available in the marketplace.
+Simply fill out our court bond application and provide the court documents to a surety agent with our surety bond agency.
+Our surety experts at the ProSure Group provide a timely turnaround on this surety injunction bond.
+With over 100 years of combined expertise in the field of surety bonds, our team is sure to provide you with the best service and most competitive pricing available in the marketplace.